RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

 Merging and Tidying Data
 ========================

-In this section we will learn how to merge two data frames that contain information that we wish to put together.
+In this section, we will learn how to merge two data frames that contain information that we wish to put together.
 This will create a new data frame that contains the information of both data frames as long as they have a primary and foreign key, meaning they have to have a unique column in common.
 Then we will learn the basic principles of tidying up data and the relationships that a data set can have.

 Now that we know how the file is encoded, we can read it easily.